Who Are We

 Tanzania was a country known as Tanganyika.
 Tanganyika attained its freedom from the British colonial rule on December 9, 1961.

-After independence in 1961, the freedom torch was carried by soldiers to the summit of Kilimanjaro, the highest mountain in Africa and third highest in the world.
-This is why today the summit of Kilimanjaro is know as Uhuru, a swahili word which means freedom.
+After independence in 1961, the freedom torch was carried by soldiers to the summit of Mount Kilimanjaro, the highest mountain in Africa and third highest in the world.
+This is why today the summit of Kilimanjaro is know as Uhuru, a Swahili word for freedom.

-On April 22, 1964, the first president of Tanganyika (the late Mwalimu Julius Kambarage Nyerere) and the first president of Zanzibar (the late Sheikh Abeid Amani Karume) united the two states to form the Tanzania we have today.
+On April 22, 1964, the first president of Tanganyika (the late Mwalimu Julius Kambarage Nyerere) and the first president of Zanzibar (the late Sheikh Abeid Amani Karume) united Tanganyika and Zanzibar to form the Tanzania we have today.